Introduction

 For mobile equipment, revenue depends on uptime and productivity.
 That means cost is not just about what you spend, but how it affects performance.

 A lower upfront cost can lead to higher maintenance and downtime.
 A more expensive machine may deliver better reliability and lower long-term cost.
-Life cycle cost allows you to compare those trade-offs properly.
+The LCC method allows you to compare those trade-offs properly.

 More importantly, it gives you a way to understand true cost per hour, the impact of maintenance strategy, when an asset becomes uneconomical, and where cost risk is building.
 Without it, decisions are based on incomplete information.